|Nevada State Sales Tax for 2016||Maximum Municipal Sales Tax|

-Local governments in Nevada are allowed to add a local sales tax of up to 1.25 percent on top of the NV state sales tax for all qualifying sales in their jurisdiction - so the actual sales tax paid on any purchase in Nevada can be up to 8.1% depending on location.
+Local governments in Nevada are allowed to add a local sales tax of up to 1.250 percent on top of the NV state sales tax for all qualifying sales in their jurisdiction - in practice, the actual sales tax paid on any purchase in Nevada can be up to 4.6% depending on location.

 Many Nevada counties collect local sales tax within their boundaries, and voter or state legislature approval must be obtained before establishing a new tax.
 Large counties such as Clark County (which contains Las Vegas, Nevada) break their local sales tax into sub-taxes, each allotted to funding a certain project (such as flood control, police officers, mass transit, etc).
 Additional tourism-related sales taxes exist in tourist-heavy areas like Las Vegas, where the lodging tax can be as high as 13% within the city limits (and 12% in unincorporated Clark County, which contains the famout Las Vegas Strip).

 What sales are exempt from the Nevada Sales Tax?

 Many states set special sales tax rates for certain types of goods like groceries or clothes, and may completely exempt certain transactions from state and local sales taxes.
 Nevada, however, does not exempt any purchases from state or local sales taxes.

 Nevada does not have special sales tax rates for certain types of purchase, a common practice in many states for goods such as food and clothing.While many other states also collect a special (and often higher) sales tax on prepared and restaraunt food, Nevada does not have a specific restaraunt sales tax.